After logging on to the system for the first time, you will see the main screen:

 - In the Name box, type the name you would like to associate to your primary AWS account.

-- In the Account Type list, select Backup.
+In the Account Type list, select Backup.
 DR accounts relate to cross-account backup and recovery and are out of the scope of this guide.
-See the CPM User Guide.
+See the N2WS Backup and Recovery (CPM) User Guide.

-- In the Authentication list, select your desired type of authentication.
-You can either choose to use your AWS access key and secret key or CPM Instance IAM Role, which is recommended.
-These credentials are saved in the CPM database.
+In the Authentication list, select your desired type of authentication.
+You can either choose to use your AWS access key and secret key or N2WS Instance IAM Role, which is recommended.
+These credentials are saved in the N2WS database.
 However, the secret key is kept in an encrypted form.
 There is no way these credentials will ever appear in clear text format anywhere.
-See “Security Concerns and Best Practices” in the CPM User Guide.
+See “Security Concerns and Best Practices” in the N2WS Backup & Recovery (CPM) User Guide.

 Click the Home button to go back to the main screen and then click the Schedules tab.
 Currently, the list of schedules is empty.